Title II Common Questions

 We're actively working on how-to guides for these topics.
 In the meantime, please visit our resources pages or the Getting Started Guide for Instructors for helpful information.

-Recommended strategies and tools to support captioning and transcription can be found on resource pages from the Office of Disability Services and Libraries.
+Recommended strategies and tools to support captioning and transcription can be found on the How to Caption at JMU guide and Libraries.